xullnn/ls_pull_over_push/210/answers.md

 answer:

-- `while` will first check if the loop condition is matched before each round, then determines whether to execute the loop
+- `while` will first check if the loop condition is matched before each iteration, then determine whether to execute the loop
-- `do/while` place the `while()` condition at the end of the loop, so it will always execute the loop once before it check the loop condition.
+- `do/while` places the `while()` condition at the end of the loop, so it will always execute the loop at least one time before it check the loop condition.

 What're the 3 components in a `for` loop's argument list?